Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/EFS.md

 # DIFFERENCES WITH EBS:
 - Windows not supported
 - 3x Expensive
-- Can scale to petabytes
+- Can scale to `petabytes`
 - Security Groups can be attached
-- Attached to multiple Instances
+- Attached to `multiple Instances`
 - POSIX file permissions used.
-- Limit of 1000 per account compare to 5000 limit on EBS volumes.
+- Limit of `1000 per account compare to 5000 limit on EBS volumes`.

 ## Data Transfer Across Regions
-- You can use DataSync to transfer files between two Amazon EFS file systems, including ones in different AWS Regions.
+- You can use `DataSync to transfer files between two Amazon EFS file systems, including ones in different AWS Regions`.
 - AWS Transfer Family endpoints must be in the same Region as your Amazon EFS file system.

 ## EFS Replication